Tyrrrz/Tyrrrz.me/data/blog/additional-nuget-files-in-new-csproj/Post.md

 At the time of writing, the new csproj format is barely covered in documentation.
 My challenge-driven friend and coworker **Ihor Nechyporuk** spent multiple hours scavenging internet for clues and finally found a way to get it properly working.

-Let's take look at some of the solutions.
+Let's take look at some solutions.

 ## Solution for new project formats only